Radio Radio: Background

-Provoked by the BBC's attempted censorship of the Sex Pistols' song, "God Save the Queen", Costello revived "Radio Soul" in 1977 as "Radio Radio", a more cynical critique of the commercialization of English radio.
+Provoked by the BBC's airplay ban on the Sex Pistols' song, "God Save the Queen", Costello revived "Radio Soul" in 1977 as "Radio Radio", a more cynical critique of the commercialisation of English radio.
 Costello explained that these new lyrics reflected the moment when "you get into the business of making records and you realise what it's really about is some guy going off with a big sack of money to give it to somebody with hookers and cocaine so that they play your record enough times that people get batted to death with it and that makes it a hit".
 He later described English radio as "a smug, soothing appeaser".
 When asked about the song's relevance in 2003, Costello stated:

+Costello's reworked ending to the song was inspired by performing with Tom Petty and the Heartbreakers in 1977 and hearing them play "Listen to Her Heart", as asserted by Petty.

 Release

 Recorded either during the sessions for This Year's Model or slightly afterwards, "Radio Radio" was released as a standalone single in October 1978.
 The single peaked number 29 in the UK and number 93 in Australia.
 Costello attributed the relative lack of chart success to radio censorship, explaining, "Radio One realised it was anti-radio and not pro-radio when they listened to the lyrics of the verse instead of just the chorus, radio play stopped overnight and the record dropped like a stone.
 It was steaming away up until then".

 The song was also added onto the American release of This Year's Model, replacing "(I Don't Want to Go to) Chelsea" and "Night Rally".
 Costello speculated that this was a reaction to the notoriety the song had achieved from its appearance on Saturday Night Live.
 The song was also accompanied by a music video.

 Since its release, "Radio Radio" has appeared on several compilation albums, including The Best of Elvis Costello and the Attractions, The Very Best of Elvis Costello and The Attractions 1977–86, The Very Best of Elvis Costello, and The Best of Elvis Costello: The First 10 Years.
 The song also appeared on live albums Live at Hollywood High and Live at the El Mocambo.